 Straw Poll for 11-20/1728r2, 802-11bd-NGV-Ranging-Status-and-Types, Stephan Sand (DLR)

-Discussion: A question was asked why NTB ranging is needed for positioning since it can be done via GPS.
-The presenter answered that GPS is not reliable sometimes due to low power, and not reliable within infrastructures such as parking lot.
-A following question was asked about how to initiate passive ranging exchange.
+Discussion: A question was asked why passive NTB ranging is needed for positioning since it can be done via GPS.
+The presenter answered that GPS is not reliable sometimes due to low power, in urban canyons due to multipath propagation and not reliable within infrastructures such as parking garages or tunnels.
+A following question was asked about how to initiate passive NTB ranging exchange.
 The presenter answered that announcements related to positioning need to be transmitted.

 Straw Poll: “Do you agree to add in the SFD “11bd supports distance measurement using hyperbolic positioning using differential time of arrival for 10MHz and 20MHz bandwidth PPDUs in the 5.9 GHz band.
 This feature is optional .””?